Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Introduction

 Figure \ref{fig:learn1}(a) illustrates Learn-mapping step.
 In the Initialization step, the initializer generates the latent noise vector, which, together with the input condition, is mapped to the initial solution.
 In the Learn-mapping step, the initializer updates its parameters so that it maps the input condition and the latent vector to the refined solution, in order to absorb the refinement made by the solver.
 Because the latent vector is known, it does not need to be inferred and the learning is easy.
+In other words, keeping the same mapping source, the initializer shifts its mapping target from the initial solution toward the refined solution.

 Figure \ref{fig:learn1}(b) illustrates Learn-objective step.
 In the Solve step, the solver finds the refined solution at high value region around a mode of the objective function.
 In the Learn-objective step, the solver updates its parameters so that the objective function shifts its high value region around the mode toward the observed solution, so that in the next iteration, the refined solution will get closer to the observed solution.